aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/worksheets/copying-and-moving-worksheets/_index.md

 ---
 title: Copying and Moving Worksheets with JavaScript via C++
 linktitle: Copying and Moving Worksheets
 type: docs
 weight: 10
 url: /javascript-cpp/copying-and-moving-worksheets/
 description: This article includes sample code and describes how to copy and move worksheets programmatically both within an Excel workbook and across Excel workbooks using the JavaScript via C++ API.
 keywords: copy worksheet JavaScript, move worksheet JavaScript
 ---

 {{% alert color="primary" %}}

-Sometimes, you do need a number of worksheets with common formatting and data.
+Sometimes you need a number of worksheets with common formatting and data.
 For example, if you work with quarterly budgets, you might want to create a workbook with sheets that contain the same column headings, row headings, and formulas.
 There is a way to do this: by creating one sheet and then copying it.

 Aspose.Cells for JavaScript via C++ supports copying and moving worksheets within or between workbooks.
-Worksheet, complete with data, formatting, tables, matrices, charts, images and other objects, are copied with the highest degree of precision.
+Worksheets, complete with data, formatting, tables, matrices, charts, images and other objects, are copied with the highest degree of precision.

 {{% /alert %}}